oberonpr/Deb.-based-Linux-Server-Practice-Labs/Labs/Lab1 Install VM Client and Download GNULinux.md

 -Name "main" user for the first VM and "secondary" user on the second VM.
 Make sure to set an easy-to-remember password.

--Use the same username as Host-name for each VM
+-For hostname, type your username and add "-debian" example: main-debian, secondary-debian.

 -Check desired desktop environment or uncheck if you plan to run headless.
-For beginners, choose Mate, Cinnamon.
+For better practice, choose LXQT, Xfce, or Mate.

 -After installation, make sure to update your fresh install.